ije/md4w/README.md

 - `TABLES`: Support GitHub-style tables.
 - `TASK_LISTS`: Support GitHub-style task lists.

-You can use the `parseFlags` option to change the parser behavior:
+You can use the `parseFlags` option to change the renderer behavior:

 ```ts
 mdToHtml("# Hello, World!", {